jo2lxq/wafl/README.md

 1. [WAFL-MLP](./WAFL-MLP/): The most basic codes with a fully-connected neural network for starters.
 You can learn what the WAFL is.
 2. [WAFL-ViT](./WAFL-ViT/): WAFL with Vision Transformer for image recognition.

+## What is WAFL?

+Wireless ad hoc federated learning (WAFL) allows collaborative learning with device-to-device communications organized by the devices physically nearby.
+Here, each device has a wireless interface and can communicate with each other when they are within the radio range.
+The devices are expected to move with people, vehicles, or robots, producing opportunistic contacts with each other.

 ## Publications
 \[1\] Hideya Ochiai, Yuwei Sun, Qingzhe Jin, Nattanon Wongwiwatchai, Hiroshi Esaki, "Wireless Ad Hoc Federated Learning: A Fully Distributed Cooperative Machine Learning" in May 2022 (https://arxiv.org/abs/2205.11779).